BBVA/kapow/spec/README.md

     first, effectively making it index 0.
   * Conversely when `index` is greater than the number of entries on the route table it will be inserted last.
+  * A successful request will yield a response containing all the effective parameters that were applied.

 #### Delete a route
 * **URL**